-Informing a requestor of their rights under the Freedom of Information Act 2000
+• Informing a requestor of their rights under the Freedom of Information Act 2000 or Environmental Information Regulations 2004.

-• Assisting an individual in the focus of their request, e.g. by advising of the types of information available within the requested category

-Advising a requestor if information is available elsewhere and how to access this information

-• Keeping a requestor informed on the progress of their request
+- Assisting an individual in the focus of their request, e.g. by advising of the types of information available within the requested category - Advising a requestor if information is available elsewhere and how to access this information - Keeping a requestor informed on the progress of their request